 In addition, manipulating sample size may have additional factors that we had not taken into account, as for example reviewer Dr./Prof. Kariyushi Rao suggested the possibility that in Problem Q2 the likelihood of one person having an IQ of 150 in a sample of 50 is higher than the likelihood of an IQ average of 150 in the first 10 people in a sample of 500.
 We noted the complexity inherent in the manipulation of Problem Q2 yet to keep things simple, we decided not to further complicate the X10 and X100 conditions.

 In this extension, we aim to test the competing hypotheses of expected differences between the three conditions.
 Tversky and Kahneman’s “belief in the law of small numbers” would for the most part predict that people are not sensitive to sample size, and therefore that there should be no detectable differences between the conditions.
-A competing hypothesis, related to the “belief in the law of large numbers” mentioned in the introduction, is that there will be differences between the three conditions and that people will update their answers in response to sample size differences.
-Our main analysis is using Null Hypothesis Significance Testing, which is focused on rejecting the null hypothesis, yet to address the possibility that we may fail to find support for rejecting the null, we complement all our analyses with Bayesian analyses using a prior of BF = 0.707.
-Bayes factor will be reported in our figures, using the R package ggstatsplot.
+A competing hypothesis, related to the “belief in the law of large numbers” and mentioned in the introduction, is that there will be differences between the three conditions and that people will update their answers in response to sample size differences.

+Our main analyses and empirical focus is on using Null Hypothesis Significance Testing, and this is what we use in order to test for detecting a signal (rejecting the null hypothesis).
+The conclusions of whether a hypothesis was supported or not will rely on NHST.
+Yet, in cases in which we fail to reject the null, we will complement all our analyses with Bayesian analyses aimed to try and quantify the evidence in support of the null.

+Bayesian analyses are tricky specifically because they incorporate a subjective measure of a prior, which is especially challenging given the competing hypotheses, a replication of an old classic that has not been subjected to many replications, very little in the follow-up literature, and no experience for this research question with our target sample.
+Therefore, any prior is debatable, and so we implemented a prior of 0.707 that is often used as the default in many Bayesian tools and packages (such as JASP, BayesFactor, and ggstatsplot), generally meant to address ambiguous cases like this.
+Bayes factor will be reported in our figures, using the R package ggstatsplot, as a supplementary indicator to quantify support for or against the null.

+Statistical background

+We added a section asking participants to indicate their level of statistics knowledge (“How would you rate your proficiency in use of statistics?”; 0 = Not at all proficient in statistics, 100 = very proficient in statistics), use (“How often do you use statistics and statistical inferences in your job?”; 0 = Not at all, 100 = All the time), and training (“Do you have any training in statistics?”; No / Highschool / College / Professional / Academic).

-Exploratory extensions: Additional dependent variables
+Statistics intuitions dependent variables

 We added several dependent variables to some of the Problems to further explore the scope of the phenomenon and examine possible biases in statistics related lay-intuitions.

-We also added a section asking participants to indicate their level of statistics knowledge (“How would you rate your proficiency in use of statistics?”; 0 = Not at all proficient in statistics, 100 = very proficient in statistics), use (“How often do you use statistics and statistical inferences in your job?”; 0 = Not at all, 100 = All the time), and training (“Do you have any training in statistics?”; No / Highschool / College / Professional / Academic).
+We summarized the extensions for the statistics intuitions in Table 4.

+Table 4

+Extensions mapping and analysis strategy